 Barojas became a closer in 1981 with the Mexico City Red Devils and went 12-3 with 13 saves and a 3.03 ERA.
 He tied Ralph García for the Mexican League lead in winning percentage.
 When the 1981 strike cut short the Major League Baseball season, Chicago White Sox manager Tony LaRussa saw Barojas pitching and convinced the White Sox to sign him.

 Given the White Sox closing job, Barojas went 6-6 with 21 saves and a 3.54 ERA in 1982, throwing 106 2/3 innings in 61 games.
 He was 6th in the American League in saves.
-A year later, in 1983, he led the AL West champions in ERA with a 2.47 mark (a 170 ERA+) and went 3-3 with 12 saves as he and Dennis Lamp each were used to close games on occasion.
+He was 5-2 with a 1.77 ERA for the Tomateros de Culiacán to win Mexican Pacific League MVP in 1982-1983.
+In 1983, he led the AL West champions in ERA with a 2.47 mark (a 170 ERA+) and went 3-3 with 12 saves as he and Dennis Lamp each were used to close games on occasion.
 Barojas was lit up in the 1983 ALCS (2 runs in one inning, on 4 hits) after his very good regular season.

 Returning to the Red Devils in 1986, he went 11-9 with a 4.86 ERA, starting all 28 of his games, the only time in his career he was used exclusively in that role.
 Back in the bullpen in 1987 Barojas turned 30 and went 13-4 with 15 saves and a 3.10 ERA; he led the Mexican League in saves.
 He led again in 1988 when he pitched 103 1/3 innings as a reliever, in 51 appearances, and made 17 saves.
 He went 14-4 with a 3.14 ERA as he again won double-digit games out of the bullpen.
 He returned briefly to the US for six games with the Philadelphia Phillies at the end of that season.